DisCoTec/discotec.github.io/2023/tutorials.md

 [Lorenzo Bacchiani](lorenzo.bacchiani@unibo.it) got his M.Sc. degree in Computer Science at the University of Bologna in 2020.
 He is now a Ph.D. student in Computer Science and Engineering in the same university.
 He is currently working on behavioral based approaches and languages for component interaction, adaptation and deployment.

+___BehAPI project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 778233.___